webcraftmedia/calendar/README.md

 -> If failure Page Ups this didn't work -> back to login -> If Success Return JWT (1w duration)
 -> Frontend has JWT so -> Query User
--> If Failure -> Login
+-> Backend returns just the email for now (from jwt, no query needed atm) -> If Failure -> Login
 -> If Success Redirect to calendar

 User requests Calendar
 -> Frontend has JWT
 -> Asks backend for Calendar Items
--> Backend asks Baikal using System account
--> Returns calendar items in correct format
+-> Backend asks Baikal cal items using System account -> Returns calendar items in correct format
 -> Frontend renders